Parnni/Parnni/README.md

 ## Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I am a Mechanical Engineer with a year of experience in the field of Machine Tool design and I am on a mission to switch my career to Artificial Intelligence.
+I am a Mechanical Engineer with strong background in Python and Artificial Intelligence.
+I have participated in various competitions with good results to make it up for my inexperience.<br>

-Currently, I am developing skills in Machine and Deep Learning.
-My end goal is to become an expert in Artificial Intelligence and FORCE robots to do cool backflips.
+Currently, I am developing skills in Spark, Flask and Advance MySQL.
+My end goal is to become an expert in Artificial Intelligence and FORCE robots to do cool back-flips.

 ## Reach me out!